Cannonball Run Europe

 with a different route across Europe each year.
-The route is kept secret and only revealed to drivers at the start of each day of the 6-day event, which historically includes time spent at a world-class circuit.
+The route is kept secret and only revealed to drivers at the start of each day of the six-day event, which historically includes time spent at a world-class circuit.It is named after the Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, and its film adaptation.

 Founded in 2002, it is renowned alongside Gumball 3000 as one of the original events of its kind.

 Cars entered include a mix of luxury high-end marques; Bentleys, Porsches, Ferraris and often something quirky; the 2008 Run was won by two English drivers in a Brabus edition Smart.

 Cannonball Run Europe has been criticised in the press with drivers being stopped for speeding, having their driving licences taken by police and their cars confiscated.

 History

-The origins of Cannonball Run Europe stem back to the infamous 1970s unofficial road races in the United States; the Cannonball Baker Sea-To-Shining-Sea Memorial Trophy Dash and the subsequent 1981 movie The Cannonball Run featuring Burt Reynolds and Roger Moore.
+The origins of Cannonball Run Europe stem back to the infamous 1970s unofficial road races in the United States; the Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash and the subsequent 1981 movie The Cannonball Run featuring Burt Reynolds and Roger Moore.